Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 What is Customer Retention?

-Customers who view their relationship with your brand as a friendship are more likely to see you as reliable, authentic, and know what they need most.
+Customers who view their relationship with your brand as a friendship are more likely to see you as reliable, and authentic, and know what they need most.
 In essence, it’s brand loyalty.
 An essential asset to keep your business afloat in volatile and unpredictable circumstances or markets.

 Why is Customer Retention Important?